nexus1810k/run-python-cmdnx-sublimet3/README.txt

 Whever you want to run your code, just hit Ctrl+b or go to the top in Tools --> and click build

-**This is my first time in github and i'm a begginer in coding too.**
 **I found this helpful as I had problems run my code in Sublime Text 3.
 I hope you find this helpful.**